Industry Insights

 • Data center certifications (SOC 2 Type II, ISO 27001, or equivalent)

-• Data export capability allowing you to retrieve all patient feedback data at any time
+• Data export capability so you can retrieve all feedback data at any time

-• Data deletion procedures for responding to patient requests under HIPAA’s right of access
+• Data deletion procedures for responding to visitor requests

-• Consent management tools for collecting and documenting patient consent for feedback collection
+• Consent and opt-out tools for collecting and documenting consent for feedback collection

-• Breach notification commitments specifying timeline (HIPAA requires notification within 60 days)
+• Breach notification commitments with a clear timeline

-• Subcontractor provisions ensuring any third-party services used by the vendor also comply
+• Subcontractor provisions ensuring third-party services used by the vendor also meet your standards

 • Term and termination clauses specifying what happens to your data when the contract ends

-How to Improve Patient Satisfaction Scores: Practical Steps
+How to Improve Healthcare Facility Experience Scores: Practical Steps

 Choosing the right tool is only half the equation.
-Here are the operational practices that actually move patient satisfaction scores.
+Here are the operational practices that actually move facility experience scores.

 1. Reduce Wait Time Perception